yinon-gold/mlops-dtu-project/reports/README.md

 > *one would have to do ...*
 >
 > Answer:

-﻿In our project, we have taken careful measures to ensure the reproducibility of our experiments.
+In our project, we have taken careful measures to ensure the reproducibility of our experiments.
 One such measure is the use of a seed for all operations that involve randomness.
 By setting a seed, we ensure that the random numbers generated in our experiments are predictable and consistent, which is crucial for reproducing results.